SAP/spartacus-docs/_pages/dev/type-augmentation.md

 }
 ```

 Next, we needed to reference this file.
-In the file that exposes all the organization models that are in the public API, we added an import of this augmented model.
+In the file that exposes all the organization models that are in the public API (`feature-libs/my-account/organization/core/model/index.ts`), we added an import of this augmented model.
 The following is an example:

 ```ts
 import './cost-center.model';
 ```

-After that, you can then safely use new the properties in the `@spartacus/my-account` library, as well as in the app build based on this library.
+After that, anyone can safely use the new properties in the `@spartacus/my-account` library, as well as in the app build that is based on this library.
 You can also augment the module in the app with your own properties.
 All these declarations are combined together, and in your application, you can use all the properties that are declared in `@spartacus/core`, `@spartacus/my-account`, and in your module augmentation.

-In each module augmentation declaration, you use the module name of the library that exposes the base type.
+**Note:** In each module augmentation declaration, you use the module name of the library that exposes the base type.